AyariAhmed/video-converter/README.md

 # Automation

 ## Helm
-We created Helm Charts that Argo CD will use for automated deployment.
+We created Helm Charts (for MongoDB, Postgres and RabbitMQ) that Argo CD will use for automated deployment.
-Once Argo CD observes a change in the infrastructure desired state, it will apply those changes.
+Once Argo CD observes a change in the infrastructure desired state in the github repository, it will apply those changes.

 ## Terraform
-We used this IAC tool to provision infrastructure and set-up the first Helm charts.
+We used Terraform which is an IAC tool to provision infrastructure and set-up the first Helm charts.
+We built 5 well isolated and maintainable infrastructure layers (Microstacks):
+- Layer0:
+- Layer1: Provisioning an Azure Kubernetes Cluster whithin the ressource group created in layer0
+- Layer2: Provisioning MongoDB, Postgres, and RabbitMQ ressources based on the helm charts that we prepared
+- Layer3: Setting up ArgoCD
+- Layer4:

 # Deployment